CSCI-724-01-Attribute-Auth/API/README.md

 Here is an overview of the key endpoints and their purposes:

-- **Movies Endpoint** (`/movies`)
+- **Movies Endpoint** (`/movie`)
-  - **GET /movies/all**: Retrieves a list of all movies in the database, with attributes tailored to the client's authorization.
+  - **GET /movie/all**: Retrieves a list of all movies in the database, with attributes tailored to the client's authorization.
+  - **POST /movie?id=XYZ**: Retrieves a movie in the database, with attributes tailored to the client's authorization.
-  - **POST /movies**: Allows creating a new movie entry.
+  - **POST /movie**: Allows creating a new movie entry.

-- **Authorization Requirement**
-  - All endpoints require an `X-Client-ID` header to determine which attributes are included in the response.
+- **Movies Endpoint** (`/person`)
+  - **GET /person/all**: Retrieves a list of all persons in the database, with attributes tailored to the client's authorization.
+  - **POST /person?id=XYZ**: Retrieves a person in the database, with attributes tailored to the client's authorization.
+  - **POST /person**: Allows creating a new person entry.

 ## Attribute-Based Authorization

-The attribute-based authorization middleware (`AttributeAuthorizer`) filters API responses based on the `X-Client-ID`.
+The attribute-based authorization middleware (`AttributeAuthorizer`) filters API responses based on the Bearer Token.
 This mechanism limits access to specific attributes within the response based on client permissions.

 ### How It Works

-1. **Middleware Interception**: The `AttributeAuthorizer` middleware intercepts every request, reading the `X-Client-ID` header to identify the client.
+1. **Middleware Interception**: The `AttributeAuthorizer` middleware intercepts every request that is specified with the `[UseAttributeAuthorizer]` decorator, reading the Bearer Token header to identify the client.

 2. **Authorization Rules**: The `Retriever` class checks the client's permissions in an in-memory `IndexCache`, which stores authorized paths and attributes for each client.
 If the client is authorized, the middleware will proceed to filter the response.